 Some 10 years ago, the Arnold Palmer Classic Course at the city's SilverRock Golf Resort became one of the four host golf courses for the annual Bob Hope Chrysler Classic.
 La Quinta's other public courses include the PGA West Stadium Clubhouse, Palm Royale Country Club, and Golf Club at La Quinta.
 The city hosts annual high-profile events, such as the PGA Tour's Humana Challenge.

 Golf is naturally the feature attraction at La Quinta's four upscale active adult communities, which offer the comforts of home, along with the resort amenities one would expect, as a complement to the golf lifestyle.

 Attractions Beyond Golf

 La Quinta is largely a resort town that caters to luxury tastes and venues.
-Outdoor recreations like hiking, biking, and horseback riding are easily found throughout the area.
-Shopping and dining are also well represented with a range of establishments from casual eateries and chain stores to fine restaurants and specialty boutiques.
+Outdoor activities like hiking, biking, and horseback riding are popular throughout the area.
+Shopping and dining are also well represented with a range of establishments, from casual eateries and chain stores to fine restaurants and specialty boutiques.
 Arts and culture are also covered with attractions like the La Quinta Museum and the annual La Quinta Arts Festival.